HaikAsatryan/EasyRateLimiter/Readme.md

 ## 1.2.
 Installation

-To incorporate Pandatech.EasyRateLimiter into your project, you can choose between two primary methods of setup in your `program.cs`:
+To incorporate EasyRateLimiter into your project, you can choose between two primary methods of setup in your `program.cs`:

 - `builder.AddRateLimiter();`
 - `builder.AddDistributedRateLimiter();`